ilijaicocelic/Zadatak/README.md

 ## Description

 The Student Service application  is an simple simulation of a classic student service.
 The system Administrator has the abillity to apply some basic actions like addition or modification on the students and courses of the faculty.
-On the othiser side, any other site visitor has the possibility the preview all basic inormations of any student or any course, but he can't take any actions on them.
+On the other side, any other  visitor has the possibility the preview all basic inormations of any student or any course, but he can't take any actions on them.

 ## How to run the application ?

 First of all, make sure that your Docker Desktop App is running in the backgroud.
 If your don't have it u can download it for free from [Download Docker](http:/https://www.docker.com/products/docker-desktop/ "Download Docker") and install it.
-After you have dont it, you have to position yourself into the folder where the docker-compose.yaml file is located.
+After you have done it, you have to position yourself into the folder where the docker-compose.yaml file is located.
 For example, in my case it is:

 	C:\Users\ico\Desktop\Zadatak\Backend